blehh2556/ajufohoc/README.md

 5. Preview Your Work: Press ` Ctrl + Shift + V` in VS Code.
 This opens a split-screen preview so you can see your formatting in real-time.

-6. Push your work to the forge by going into Github desktop and committing any changes to main.
+6. After saving in markdown, push your work to the forge by going into Github desktop and committing any changes to main.

-7. On the right hand side press the blue button
+7. On the right hand side click the blue button that says **push to origin** to send it to github online.

 ## Section 3: Setting up a Virtual Environment
 But before we can work with Python and Pelican we need to set up a virtual environment using these steps: